Radiation hardening: Single-event transient

-SET happens when the charge collected from an ionization event discharges in the form of a spurious signal traveling through the circuit.
-This is de facto the effect of an electrostatic discharge.
-Soft error, reversible.
+An SET happens when the charge collected from an ionization event discharges in the form of a spurious signal traveling through the circuit.
+This is de facto the effect of an electrostatic discharge. it is considered a soft error, and is reversible.

 Single-event upset

 Single-event upsets (SEU) or transient radiation effects in electronics are state changes of memory or register bits caused by a single ion interacting with the chip.
 They do not cause lasting damage to the device, but may cause lasting problems to a system which cannot recover from such an error.
-Soft error, reversible.
+It is otherwise a reversible soft error.
 In very sensitive devices, a single ion can cause a multiple-bit upset (MBU) in several adjacent memory cells.
-SEUs can become Single-event functional interrupts (SEFI) when they upset control circuits, such as state machines, placing the device into an undefined state, a test mode, or a halt, which would then need a reset or a power cycle to recover.
+SEUs can become single-event functional interrupts (SEFI) when they upset control circuits, such as state machines, placing the device into an undefined state, a test mode, or a halt, which would then need a reset or a power cycle to recover.

 Single-event latchup

-SEL can occur in any chip with a parasitic PNPN structure.
+An SEL can occur in any chip with a parasitic PNPN structure.
 A heavy ion or a high-energy proton passing through one of the two inner-transistor junctions can turn on the thyristor-like structure, which then stays "shorted" (an effect known as latch-up) until the device is power-cycled.
 As the effect can happen between the power source and substrate, destructively high current can be involved and the part may fail.
-Hard error, irreversible.
+This is a hard error, and is irreversible.
 Bulk CMOS devices are most susceptible.

 Single-event snapback

-Single-event snapback is similar to SEL but not requiring the PNPN structure, can be induced in N-channel MOS transistors switching large currents, when an ion hits near the drain junction and causes avalanche multiplication of the charge carriers.
-The transistor then opens and stays opened, a hard error, which is irreversible.
+A single-event snapback is similar to an SEL but not requiring the PNPN structure, and can be induced in N-channel MOS transistors switching large currents, when an ion hits near the drain junction and causes avalanche multiplication of the charge carriers.
+The transistor then opens and stays opened, a hard error which is irreversible.

 Single-event induced burnout

-SEB may occur in power MOSFETs when the substrate right under the source region gets forward-biased and the drain-source voltage is higher than the breakdown voltage of the parasitic structures.
+An SEB may occur in power MOSFETs when the substrate right under the source region gets forward-biased and the drain-source voltage is higher than the breakdown voltage of the parasitic structures.
 The resulting high current and local overheating then may destroy the device.
-Hard error, irreversible.
+This is a hard error, and is irreversible.

 Single-event gate rupture

-SEGR was observed in power MOSFETs when a heavy ion hits the gate region while a high voltage is applied to the gate.
-A local breakdown then happens in the insulating layer of silicon dioxide, causing local overheat and destruction (looking like a microscopic explosion) of the gate region.
+SEGR are observed in power MOSFETs when a heavy ion hits the gate region while a high voltage is applied to the gate.
+A local breakdown then happens in the insulating layer of silicon dioxide, causing local overheating and destruction (looking like a microscopic explosion) of the gate region.
 It can occur even in EEPROM cells during write or erase, when the cells are subjected to a comparatively high voltage.
-Hard error, irreversible.
+This is a hard error, and is irreversible.